rapyuta-robotics/UE_tools/README.md

     All properties can be accessible from C++.
 Not all properties but only Blueprint compatible type member can be accessible from Blueprint.

-    If your custom msg need other msg dependency, you need to specify that dependnecy from arg.
+    If your custom msg need other msg dependency, you need to specify that dependency from arg.

     \* Default dependencies and targets are defined near the top of files.